-Mayo School of Health Sciences at Mayo Clinic's campus in Rochester, Minnesota, offers the 21-month Cardiovascular Invasive Specialist Program in cooperation with Rochester Community and Technical College.
+Mayo Clinic School of Health Sciences at Mayo Clinic's campus in Rochester, Minnesota, offers the 21-month Cardiovascular Invasive Specialist Program in cooperation with Rochester Community and Technical College.

 The Cardiovascular Invasive Specialist Program gives you the technical skills and competence to assist physicians in performing diagnostic and therapeutic invasive cardiology procedures.